The Orlik-Terao algebra and 2-formality: Introduction

 The graded betti numbers of $\ot$ are \begin{small}

 \end{small} while the quadratic $\ot$ algebra of $\mathcal A_G$ has betti diagram:

 \begin{small}

-\end{small} Since $I_2$ is clearly a complete intersection, $codim(I_2) = 4 = 8-(5-1) = d- n$, giving another proof of 2-formality for this configuration. \end{exm} While the examples of 2-formal arrangements encountered thus far have $I_2$ a complete intersection, this is generally not the case. \begin{exm} The Non-Fano arrangement is the unique configuration of seven lines in $\mathbb{P}^2$ having six triple points.
+\end{small} Since $I_2$ is clearly a complete intersection, $codim(I_2) = 4 = 8-(5-1) = d- n$, and Corollary~\ref{onedirection} gives another proof of 2-formality for this configuration. \end{exm} While the examples of 2-formal arrangements encountered thus far have $I_2$ a complete intersection, this is generally not the case. \begin{exm} The Non-Fano arrangement is the unique configuration of seven lines in $\mathbb{P}^2$ having six triple points.
 It is free, hence 2-formal.
 The graded betti numbers of $\ot$ are \begin{small}

 \end{small} while the quadratic $\ot$ algebra has betti diagram:

 \begin{small}

 \end{small} So $I_2$ is not a complete intersection, though it is Gorenstein.
 In general, $I_2$ need not even be Cohen-Macaulay, and often has multiple components.
 For the Non-Fano arrangement the primary decomposition of $I_2$ is